-Carrie was thirty years old, alone, and dealing with profound grief as she attempted to settle Carl’s estate, which included land and money inherited from his father .
-The next few years were surely horrific as she found herself back in probate court, retracing the path she walked after her husband’s death.
+Carrie was thirty years old, alone, and dealing with profound grief as she settled Carl’s estate, which included land and money inherited from his father .
+The next few years were surely horrific as she found herself back in probate court, retracing the steps she walked after her husband’s death.

 Carrie may have reached her breaking point on 30 April 1890, when the final settlement of Carl’s estate was again continued, with no end date in sight.
 Just nine weeks later, she made a life-altering – and unwise – decision .

 On 6 July 1890, Carrie married Henry Emhoff and moved to the Hill City area .
-She probably hoped to find peace and happiness with this new beginning.
-But once again, happiness remained out of reach.
+She probably hoped to find peace and happiness with this new beginning, but happiness remained out of reach.
 Less than 22 months after they married, Carrie and Henry divorced .

 At Last…Happier Times

 It appeared that Carrie found happiness with Jim as they raised two sons and managed a successful cattle ranch during their 36-year marriage .
-When she died in April 1929, Carrie’s obituary stated that the Black Hills lost “a pioneer woman of much worth.”
+When she died in April 1929, her obituary noted that the Black Hills had lost “a pioneer woman of much worth.”

 While the obituary painted a glowing portrait of a woman who lived a full life, I noticed that it contained no mention of Carrie’s painful past.
 Did she tell her sons about their older brother?
 Maybe she hoped to spare them the pain of her grief, so she kept her sorrows to herself.
 I wondered if she visited Carl’s grave, or if the memories were simply too much to bear.